 "Almost everything will work again if you unplug it for a few minutes, including you." – Anne Lamott

 As an entrepreneur, I'm constantly in motion.
 When I'm asked, "How are you doing?" the most natural and respected response is, "Busy!"
 I listen to motivational speakers daily.
 These guys are screaming: "Get up.
 Hustle.
 Grind."
 It's been hard for me to tell the difference between self-care and laziness.

 I used to think busy was BOSS, and laying down was lazy.
-One of my first jobs as a teenager was at McDonald’s.
-My boss, Cleo, used to always say, “If you got time to lean, you’ve got time to clean.”
-He said, “Whenever I walk by I wanna see you busy.”
+One of my first jobs as a teenager was at McDonald's.
+My boss, Cleo, always said, "If you got time to lean, you've got time to clean."
+He said, "Whenever I walk by, I wanna see you busy."
 So, I kept a towel in my hand; I was wiping down things that were already clean.
 I brought this same motto into my regular life.
-You wouldn’t catch me resting, chilling, laying around watching television, or playing games on my phone.
+You wouldn't catch me resting, chilling, laying around watching television, or playing games on my phone.
 That behavior was for folks with no goals.